SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 2. **Timing Attacks**: Variable-time operations can leak information about secret values.
 Critical operations requiring constant-time implementation:
    - Scalar arithmetic in proofs
    - Binary decomposition in range proofs
-   - Conditional selections based on secret bits
+   - Conditionals based on secret bits, as in the range proof.
+Conditional selection operations using constant time CPU instructions should be used in these cases.

 3. **Nullifier Database Integrity**: Corruption of the nullifier database could enable double-spending.
 Implementations SHOULD:
    - Use atomic database operations
    - Implement database backups
    - Include integrity checks (e.g., Merkle trees)

 4. **Nullifier Collisions**: While nullifiers are 256-bit values with negligible collision probability (approximately 2^-128 for 2^64 tokens), implementations should still handle potential collisions gracefully.

 5. **Serialization Attacks**: Implementations MUST use canonical serialization for all values included in hash computations to prevent malleability attacks.

 6. **Concurrent Access**: The protocol does not specify thread-safety requirements.
 Implementations SHOULD document their concurrency model and use appropriate locking mechanisms.

 ## Protocol Composition and State Management

 ### Atomicity Requirements

 The spend and refund operations MUST be treated as an atomic transaction.
 If the refund fails after a spend proof is accepted, credits could be permanently lost.
 Implementations SHOULD:

 1. Use two-phase commit or similar mechanisms
 2. Implement rollback capabilities for failed refunds